-A heat wave is on its way across the UK until the end of June and although we’re all looking forward to it, it’s also important to take care of yourself and your loved ones throughout the hot weather.
+A heat wave is on its way across the UK and although we’re all looking forward to it, it’s also important to take care of yourself and your loved ones throughout the hot weather.

 Here’s a couple of tips from the NHS on how to cope and stay safe in the heat.